 We wish to search a large program transformation space and develop a search algorithm which can find the transformation sequence(s) that give the best performance improvement with the fewest number of evaluations.
 The critical issues are: what transformation space are we to consider and how is it to be represented?
 It must be significant and large enough to contain useful minima points and have a representation that allows a systematic search.
-Previous work[8][12] has focused on search strategies based on highly restricted optimisation spaces.
+Previous work (Bodin et al. (1998), Fursin et al. (2002)) has focused on search strategies based on highly restricted optimisation spaces.

-The Unified Transformation Framework (UTF)[10] provides a uniform and systematic representation of iteration reordering transformations (loop interchange, reversal, skewing, distribution, fusion, alignment, interleaving, tiling, coalescing, scaling, together with statement reordering and index set splitting) and their arbitrary combinations.
+The Unified Transformation Framework (UTF) (Kelly and Pugh (1993)) provides a uniform and systematic representation of iteration reordering transformations (loop interchange, reversal, skewing, distribution, fusion, alignment, interleaving, tiling, coalescing, scaling, together with statement reordering and index set splitting) and their arbitrary combinations.
 It encompasses nearly all the high level loop and array based transformations found in the literature and state-of-the-art commercial compilers.

 A transformation is considered by UTF as a schedule mapping the old iteration space to the new one.
 For each statement in an n-nested loop, its mapping has n loop components (quasi-affine functions of iteration variables) in odd-numbered levels, and n+1 syntactic components (integer constants) in even-numbered levels.
-An example is shown in Figure 1, where the original double nested loop and its default schedule are shown in A).
-If loop interchange, distribution and skewing are applied in turn, the resulting schedules and codes shown in B), C) and D) of Figure 1 are obtained.
+An example is shown in Figure 1 where the original double nested loop and its default schedule (T_0 and T_1) are shown in A).
+When loop interchange is applied, i and j in both T_0 and T_1 in A) are swapped to denote the interchange, as shown in B).
+If distribution is then applied, the θ and 1 in the last and 5th column of T_0 and T_1 in B) are moved to the 3rd column, as shown in C).
+If skewing on statement 1 is then applied, the i in T_1 in C) is changed to i+j, as shown in D).

-It is worth noting that no UTF transformation, except tiling, changes a mapping's length if applied.
+It is worth noting that no UTF transformations, except tiling, changes a mapping's length if applied.
 For example, the mappings of program B, C and D are of the same length as those of the original program A, as shown in Figure 1.
 In addition, only unrolling duplicates the loop body when applied, which introduces more coefficients to the schedule.